open-AIMS/ADRIA.jl/README.md

 **A.** Scenarios are defined in a CSV file of parameter values (with values in columns, so that each row defines a scenario).

+  - See `parameters.jl` file in the `examples` directory on how to extract the model specification and parameter table for a given domain.
   - See the `example_scenarios.csv` file in the `examples` directory for an idea of what this looks like.
   - See also the `running_scenarios.jl` example script which showcases how to run such a file for a given study area.